Iamtunny/alx-zero_day/README.md

-My first readme is ready for update
+My first readme is ready for update today